NagarjunaSK-Git/BaseRestAPITestFramework/README.md

 - GitHub for Version control
 - Jenkins (Compatible) for CI CD

-Framework implements and capabilities
+Framework capabilities and it's implementation details
 =========================================
-- Scalable and extensible
+- Easily Scalable and extensible
 - Reusable Rest Assured specifications
-- Reusable Rest Assured API requests
+- Reusable Rest Assured API components
 - Separation of API layer from test layer
 - POJOs for Serialization and Deserialization
-- Singleton Design Pattern
+- Singleton Design Pattern for properties loading
 - Lombok for reducing Boilerplate code
 - Builder pattern for Setter methods in POJOs
-- Robust reporting and logging using Allure
+- Robust reporting and logging using Allure Reports
-- Support parallel execution
+- Supports parallel execution
-- Data driven using TestNG Data Provider
 - Automated access token renewal
-- Maven command line execution
+- Supports Maven command line execution and runtime parameters of environment, test filtering via groups and other necessary params
-- Integration with Git
+- Supports integration with GitHub
-- Integration with Jenkins
+- Supports integration with Jenkins